ombreve/handy/README.md

 time](https://webhome.cs.uvic.ca/~ruskey/Publications/RankPerm/RankPerm.html)
 by Wendy Myrvold and Frank Ruskey.

-To shuffle the elements of a set, we use the D. Knuth implementation of the [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle).
+To shuffle the elements of a set, we use D. Knuth's implementation of the [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle).

+If no key file is given, a unique key is derived from a passphrase: the SHA256 hash of the passphrase is used as seed for the PCG source and the 51 characters A-Ya-y^ are shuffled into a key.